tendermint/spec/.github/ISSUE_TEMPLATE/proposal.md

 <!-- < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < ☺
 v                            ✰  Thanks for opening an issue! ✰
-v    Before smashing the submit button please review the template. v    Word of caution: poorly thought-out proposals may be rejected v                     without deliberation
-☺ > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >  -->
+v    Before smashing the submit button please review the template. v    Word of caution: Under-specified proposals may be rejected summarily ☺ > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >  -->

 # Protocol Change Proposal